-514-252-3100 / 1-800-265-3093 sauvetage.gc.ca / perfectswimming.com
+sauvetage.qc.ca / perfectswimming.com

-The Lifesaving Society (Société de sauvetage) is a provincial association dedicated to preventing drowning and waterrelated injuries through free advice on how to safely install a residential pool.
+The Lifesaving Society (Société de sauvetage) is a provincial association dedicated to preventing drowning and water-related injuries through free advice on how to safely install a residential pool.
 The Society also offers a complete range of first-aid, lifesaving, resuscitation, and pleasure-craft courses.